English ship Gloucester (1654): Sinking

 On the second evening, a dispute arose between the Duke and several officers—including Gloucester’s pilot, James Ayres—about the correct course to take.
 Ayres was an experienced navigator who was well aware of the dangers posed by sandbanks in the waters surrounding the eastern coast of England.
 Wishing to avoid them, he advocated that the fleet sail close to the coast.
 The master of the Gloucester, Benjamin Holmes, advised avoiding the banks by using a deep-sea route.
 The Duke settled the matter when he decided upon a middle course.

 On the night of 5/6 May 1682, Gloucester was affected by strong winds blowing from the east.
 At approximately 5.30 am the ship struck the Leman and Ower sandbank, about 45 km off Great Yarmouth.
 Once it was realised she was aground, with the sandbank hidden in the dark, Gloucester fired a gun as a warning of the danger to the other ships.
 The ship bounced along the sandbank, which was in shallow water at low tide.
 The force of the ship against the sand broke off the rudder, and water rushed into the ship through a hole in the keel.
 Less than an hour after she had run aground, the Gloucester sank.

+The Duke was among those saved, but as many as 250 people drowned, including members of the royal party; it is thought that James's intransigence delayed the evacuation of the passengers and crew.

 Rescue efforts

 Partly through Berry's efforts and determination to stay with his ship until the end, the Duke was saved.
 The ship's boats were lowered, enabling the Duke and some of his courtiers and advisors to reach the safety of the accompanying ships, which had already sent their boats to assist the stricken vessel.
 James hesitated to leave the ship—he was convinced she would not be lost—finally abandoning the Gloucester once it was realised she could not be saved.

 Protocol dictated that no-one could abandon a ship while there was still a member of the royal family aboard, so James' reluctance to leave the Gloucester, and his insistence that his strongbox containing his political documents should also be loaded onto his boat, delayed the start of the evacuation.
 A second boat lowered from the Gloucester was quickly filled with passengers and crew.
-Other boats managed to rescue more people, and many were saved, but between 130 to 250 sailors and passengers lost their lives.
+Other boats managed to rescue more people, and many were saved, but between 130 and 250 sailors and passengers lost their lives.
+To protect James from the crowd, John Churchill drew his sword.
 Amongst those drowned were Robert Ker, 3rd Earl of Roxburghe, Donough O'Brien, Lord Ibrackan, Lord Hopton, and the Duke of York's brother-in-law James Hyde, who was a second lieutenant on the Gloucester.
 A letter published soon after the disaster revealed that nearly all the duke's retinue of servants had drowned as well.